cimentadaj/DIGCLASS/README.md

 3. Add a new function inside `R/` with the convention `{origin}_to_{destination}()` where origin and destination are the class schemas we're translating.
 Please have a look at other translation to recycle common functions to do translations.

-4. Add proper documentation to the function
+4. Add proper documentation to the function.

 ## Other R packages